 This project is supported by: Samenwerkingsverband Noord Nederland (SNN) and the European Regional Development Fund (Europees Fonds voor Regionale Ontwikkeling (EFRO))

-The video shows some preliminary, raw data results taken during a test with video and lidar sensors.
+The video shows some raw data of video and lidar sensors mounted on a sailing vessel.

-The Lidar sensors detect shore, ships and obstacles in the water.
+The lidar sensors detect shore, ships and obstacles in the water surprisingly good.